Theislemanager/Chatbot/README.md

 # Read TheIsle.log file using FTP and send Discord Webhooks

 Run the exe file and settings.json will be created in same directory as the launcher.
 Insert FTP and webhooks details and run the launcher again.

+- Added local or ftp option in new release.
+- Compile the bot.py using PyInstaller if you don't trust the release file. (python -m PyInstaller "ChatBot.py" --onefile)